Biography

 I spent three years at Terra managing the operations of the clay studio and began to teach wheel throwing classes.
 I met many visiting artists there who inspired and influenced me on the way I work in clay.
 From Terra I went on to graduate school at Marywood University in Scranton, PA.
 During my time in graduate school I became a member of the local community of wood fire potters and was once again lured deeper into the world of clay.

 In 2011 I graduated from the MFA program with a concentration in clay and moved back to Aurora with intentions of opening my own home studio.
 After a year of home renovation, the studio was operational and I began participating in local Art fairs.
-I also began teaching at the College of Dupage where I teach ceramics and wood firing as well as Terra Incognito.
-In the summer of 2019 I moved to Villa Park and built a new studio basement.
-In the Fall of 2019 I built a new wood kiln at the College of DuPage where I continue to teach.
+I also began teaching at the College of Dupage where I teach ceramics and wood firing.
+As well as returning to Terra Incognito to teach an adult pottery class.

 Statement